urre/localhttps/readme.md

 ## Setup

-1. Create a self signed SSL cert on macOS
+1. Create a self signed SSL cert on macOS (stored in /certs)
 2. Trust the certificate in the macOS Keychain.
 3. Add/remove a vhost in /etc/hosts (nicedomain.local in this example)